We know that cats are natural hunters, but what does the data tell us about cats and their prey – and how do we know if the data is reliable?

 The reusable content icon links to Google Drive folders containing text and images from the article.

 Cats and their natural predatory instincts pose an ethical dilemma for many pet owners.
+Explore this further in the article Cat fight.
 The Ethics thinking toolkit provides a structured framework for scaffolding student thinking about an ethical issue.

 Learn more about these aspects of the nature of science in the New Zealand Curriculum: